 For military members who choose not to seek a four-year degree, the Post 9/11 GI Bill also covers the cost of training or apprenticeship programs and reimbursement for licensing or certification exams.
 Other programs covered under the bill include flight training, correspondence training and tutorial assistance.

 Military members must take advantage of the Post 9/11 GI Bill benefits within 15 years of being discharged from the military.
-The exact number of months and amount of tuition covered by the GI Bill varies based on individual amounts of service, but cannot exceed $17,500 annually.
+The exact number of months and amount of tuition covered by the GI Bill vary based on individual amounts of service, but cannot exceed $17,500 annually.
 So if a military member chooses a more expensive school, he must apply for another program to fund the difference or look for alternate ways to pay for the difference in tuition himself.
 In addition to the caps on tuition reimbursement, the housing allowance is only paid while a military member is enrolled in college full-time.
 If classes are not taken during the summer, then the housing allowance is not received.

 Military members who choose not to use their Post 9/11 GI Bill benefits or only use a portion of the benefits have the option of transferring them to a spouse or other dependent.
 Members with at least six years of military service before electing to transfer the benefits are eligible for this program.
 Once the benefits have been transferred, the military member must agree to an additional four years of service.
 Benefits may be given to one family member or split between multiple family members.
 All benefits may be used immediately or up to 15 years after the military member is discharged.